Event Metadata

 });

 By default, Marten runs "lean" by omitting the extra metadata storage on events shown above.
 Causation, correlation, user name (last modified by), and header fields must be individually enabled.
-Event the database table columns for this data will not be created unless you opt in
+The database table columns for this data will not be created unless you opt-in.

 When appending events, Marten will automatically tag events with the data from these properties on the IDocumentSession